DJBen/Picxtale/README.md

 1. The delete photo function does **not** work.
 2. Your newly added photo may not appear immediately.
 Please choose an arbitrary photo and tap `photo` -> `refresh` and switch back to grid view, waiting for a few seconds.
-3. Sometimes, when you try to `reveal` secret of the same photo more than once, the secret appears to be garbage. *I will be very appreciated if someone solved this problem!*
+3. Sometimes, when you try to `reveal` secret of the same photo more than once, the secret appears to be garbage. *I will be very appreciated if someone has any idea about this problem!*